 Amongst the record maths and science results this year was a 100% pass mark for physical science from a learner in one of our Quintile 1 schools, Siphelele Xabendlini.
 A 100% pass in physics.
 [Applause.]
 And 94% for mathematics.
-Mr Q R DYANTYI: Where is he from?

-The PREMIER: Siphelele arrived from the Eastern Cape in 2014 ...[Interjections.]
+The PREMIER: Siphelele arrived from the Eastern Cape in 2014 ...
+[Interjections.]
 Listen to his story and then you can work it out.